HubRise/website/content/apps/deliveroo/en/connect-hubrise.md

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information in your email:

-- The URL link to your restaurant page on the Uber Eats website.
+- The URL link to your restaurant page on the Deliveroo website.
 For example: [https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham](https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham).
 - The Deliveroo Restaurant ID of the store.
 For more details, see our FAQ: [How Do I Find My Deliveroo Restaurant ID](/apps/deliveroo/faqs/find-deliveroo-restaurant-id).
 - The email address you use to log in to the Deliveroo back office.
 - The email address of your Deliveroo account manager.